Automattic/jetpack/projects/plugins/jetpack/to-test.md

 #### Jetpack Sites

-Nothing should have changed for WPCOM connected Jetpack sites.
-Meaning the "Sharing Settings" wp-admin page should not be registered and the "Configure your sharing buttons" should link you to Calypso here: /marketing/sharing-buttons/[site_slug]
+Nothing should have changed for WP.com-connected Jetpack sites, meaning the "Sharing Settings" wp-admin page should not be registered and "Configure your sharing buttons" should link to Calypso here: /marketing/sharing-buttons/[site_slug]

 ### New Sharing Buttons